dpretet/friscv/test/apps/tests/coremark/README.md

 make all
 ```

-Printf is functional but time computed is wrong because the division result inferior to 0.

-Score: 444 coremark/MHz measured with 10 iterations in 0.45 ms @ 500 MHz

-To compute it:
+To compute the score:

 ```
-nb iteration / time measured * 1000 = score
+coremark score = nb iteration / time (in seconds) coremark per MHz = score / frequency (in MHz)
-score / frequency in MHz = coremark / MHz
 ```

+Core works @ 500 MHz

+With compilation -o0 : 45 ms for 10 iteration = 0.44 coremark / MHzs
+With compilation -o1 : 7 ms for 10 iterations = 2.85 coremark / MHz
+With compilation -o2 : 10.8 ms for 10 iteration = 1.8 coremark / MHzs
+With compilation -o3 : 10.8 ms for 10 iteration = 1.8 coremark / MHzs